 IDA total revenue includes loan interest margin, income from investments net of funding costs, net transfers and grants from IBRD and IFC, BETF income (contra of which is BETF expense), and commitment charges and other revenues.
-IFC total revenue is the sum of income from loans, realized gains and losses on associated derivatives, income from equity investments and associated derivatives (excluding unrealized gains and losses and other-than-temporary impairments), income from debt securities and realized gains and losses on associated derivatives (excluding other-than-temporary impairments), income from liquid asset trading activities, and other income; less charges on borrowings.
-MIGA total revenue includes net premium income (NPI)investment income and other revenues.
-NPI is revenue generated from the guarantee portfolio, net of premium ceded to reinsurers and brokerage expenses, and includes fees and commissions."
+IFC total revenue is the sum of total income from loans and debt securities, total equity income, net treasury income, service fees, other income, and advisory services income (contra of which is advisory services expenses).
+Total income from loans and debt securities and total equity income does not include unrealized gains and losses, impairments, and provisions.
+MIGA total revenue includes net premium income (NPI) investment income and other revenues.
+NPI is revenue generated from the guarantee portfolio, net of premium ceded to reinsurers and brokerage expenses, and includes fees and commissions.